ajon542/GameEngine/README.md

 ## Previous Goals

 -------------------------------------------------------------------------------------------
+Goal 4
+Now that I have implemented basic .obj file loading.
+We need a way to switch the shader based on the type of data that was loaded.
+For example, a .obj file may contain only vertices and faces, while another may contain vertices, normals, uvs and faces.
+This may include switching the type of shader used based on the parameters available or generating things like normals.

+Material files need to be loaded along with the .obj file, so I need to figure out what will be needed here and pass these settings along to the shader.

 Goal 3
 Make adding game objects to the scene more intuitive.
 This will most likely involve improving the batching of objects to be rendered and the use of the scene camera.